 As changes in regulation may require advanced measuring and monitoring technologies/ satellites, new regulation may create new business opportunities for Ball Aerospace to apply its expertise in space-based instruments and sensors as well as satellites.
 These business opportunities would lead to an increase in demand for our products; therefore revenue would significantly increase.
-Due to the challenges associated with projecting future contract values, for instance climate-related contracts must be available on the market and then Ball Aerospace must apply and win said contracts, we estimate potential revenue to be \$100,000,000 between 2020 and 2022.
-This potential revenue calculation considers current projects that have remaining periods of performance; however, Ball Aerospace has recently won two other opportunities that will booked by the end of 2020.
+Due to the challenges associated with projecting future contract values, for instance climate-related contracts must be available on the market and then Ball Aerospace must apply and win said contracts, we estimate potential revenue to be \$26,000,000 between 2020 and 2022.
+We arrived at this figure by estimating an annual revenue of \$13,000,000 per project.
+Assuming Ball Aerospace wins two climate-related projects in the short-term, we estimate a total of \$26,000,000 as the potential financial impact.
+By 2025 Ball Aerospace has committed to delivering 3 missions which study climate, air quality and weather/land imaging to inform science and policy that advance social and environmental justice across the planet.

-Cost to realize opportunity
+Cost to realize opportunity 375000